r-k-b/tech-talk-elm/PITCHME.md

 ---

-Have you ever gotten elbow deep into a codebase...
+Have you ever gotten elbow deep into a big codebase...

 ...and _not_ regretted it?